nikoloside/nikoloside.github.io/aboutme.md

 subtitle: Graphics Researcher x Unity Engineer x Snowboarder x Game Development
 ---

-## Yuhang Huang (nikoloside)
+# Yuhang Huang (nikoloside)

-Yuhang Huang is a Doctoral Student at the University of Tokyo.
-He was a game engineer of computer graphics animation at the DeNA.
-His research interests include computer graphics, computer animation, deep learning, fracture simulation, media art, and neural rendering, especially focus on creating the framework of AI-based real-time and realistic procedural fracturing animation.
+I am a Doctoral Student at the University of Tokyo.
+I was a game engineer of computer graphics animation at the DeNA.
+My research interests include computer graphics, computer animation, deep learning, fracture simulation, media art, and neural rendering, especially focus on creating the framework of AI-based real-time and realistic procedural fracturing animation.

 ### My story